dear-github/dear-github/README.md

 The problems we most frequently have, and our best ideas for how to address them, are:

+- You're being acquired by Microsoft, which is something Skype didn't survive!

 - Issues are often filed missing crucial information like reproduction steps or version tested.
 We’d like issues to gain custom fields, along with a mechanism (such as a mandatory issue template, perhaps powered by a newissue.md in root